-Upon the consummation of this offering, our entire board of directors will serve in place of a nominating and corporate governance committee.
+Upon the consummation of our initial public offering, our entire board of directors will serve in place of a nominating and corporate governance committee.
 Our board of directors will adopt resolutions addressing, among other things, the nomination process.

 Code of Business Conduct and Ethics